Maryedith Burrell: Post Fridays

-Shelley Duvall, a former guest host on Fridays, hired Burrell to write five episodes for her new series, Faerie Tale Theatre.
+Shelley Duvall hired Burrell to write at least three episodes for her new series, Faerie Tale Theatre.
 The award-winning show was unique at the time for its cross-pollination of star talent from stage, television, and film.
 Burrell worked with directors Francis Ford Coppola, Michael Lindsay-Hogg, Peter Medak, and Tim Burton as well as actors Susan Sarandon, Lee Remick, Carrie Fisher, Klaus Kinski, and Burgess Meredith.

-A former colleague from the Groundlings, working for NBC, was impressed with Burrell's Faerie Tale Theatre work and tapped her to write a special Christmas film for the network: an adaptation of The Little Match Girl, starring William Daniels.
+Burrell wrote an adaptation of The Little Match Girl for broadcast on NBC in December 1987, starring William Daniels.
 This launched a career writing films and mini-series for every major television network in America as well as several in Europe.
 Credits include: Mr. St. Nick, The Great Mom Swap, UFO Cafe, Mabel and the Bootleg King, The Last Vampire, Janus Highway, and Dominion for TNT.

 Burrell pursued dual careers as a performer and screenwriter.
 After Fridays, Burrell went on to star in the television series Throb, Ron Howard's Parenthood, The Jackie Thomas Show, and appeared in recurring roles on Seinfeld and Home Improvement.
 She guest-starred on television shows including Murder, She Wrote, Chicago Hope and The Tonight Show.
 Burrell acted in several television films, including White Hot: The Mysterious Death of Thelma Todd with Loni Anderson and Those She Left Behind with Gary Cole.
 She also acted in feature films including Samantha with Martha Plimpton, Ready To Rumble with Oliver Platt, and Kiss Me Goodbye with Sally Field and Jeff Bridges.

 As a documentarian, she has produced for National Geographic, Discovery Channel, and TLC, among other networks.
 In 2018, Burrell worked as creative consultant on an independent film, Raise Hell: The Life and Times of Molly Ivins, about author and activist Molly Ivins.

 An overall deal with Disney led Burrell to work as a script doctor for both feature films and television, which she continues to do.
 Her feature work includes Dominion for Paramount, The Dating Project for Universal, and Emily Post for Sony.

+In 2014 Burrell performed a one-woman show, #OUCH, which was based on her year-long recovery from orthopedic injuries that occurred when she played fetch with her dog in a park.